Acygol/huntstat/README.md

-Note: command names that contain `(s)` indicate that they can be executed by their plural form, e.g., `s!weapon` yields the same result as `s!weapons`
+Note: command names that contain `(s)` indicate that they can also be executed using their plural form. e.g., `s!weapon` yields the same result as `s!weapons`

 # Purpose